by Kathy Simpson

 Many devoted Copper Beech volunteers do outreach work in mindfulness at various centers and organizations in Connecticut, both on a regular and one-time basis.
-Miranda Chapman and her father Brian Chapman are among the original volunteers.
+Miranda Chapman and her father Brian Chapman are among our original outreach workers.
 They began offering weekly mindfulness sessions at the Hartford Correctional Center three years ago.
 One year later, Miranda’s work branched out to include Hartford’s Chrysalis Center, which provides supportive services for people who live in poverty and struggle with mental illness and substance abuse.
-Most recently, Miranda and her dad began offering mindfulness at the Hartford Transitional Housing Program, a halfway house for men who have been referred by the courts, in the hopes of helping former inmates ease back into the real world.
+Most recently, Miranda and her dad began offering mindfulness at the Hartford Transitional Housing Program, a halfway house for former inmates in the hopes of helping them ease back into the real world.

 Thursdays are Miranda’s service days.
 She travels to all three centers, leading one-hour mindfulness sessions that include meditation and discussion.
 In this interview, Miranda shares about the programs she leads and her experiences with the people who receive her teaching.

 Kathy: How do you structure the mindfulness sessions?